yasa0041/crimes-on-map/README.md

 Hosted url: http://34.73.60.209:5601/goto/4494939ca907d24022495df14e5088ab

-# Descriptions of Python Notebooks:
+# Descriptions of Python Notebooks and .CSV files:

 1) API_Stress_Test.ipynb: Uploads a .csv of 1M records to the API bulk upload endpoint with the goal of stressing the system